pavel-mxsf/coronaQuickMask/README.md

 Drag and drop to viewport should work too.
 In Customize - Customize User Interface select Quads - category corona and drag "Render quick mask from selection" to the right window.
 You should have Render quick mask from selection on right-click quad menu.

+# How it works

+It uses Render only elements function from corona (Actions rollout) nad CMasking_mask element.
+Adds Element - store objects GBuf IDs - renders - shows output - reverts GBuf IDs changes.
+Output is antialiased with 3 corona passes (other settings untouched).

 # TODO